Joe Biden's proposal: Assure peace with Moscow by ceding territories.

 Now it would have an additional forceful resonance, since it would be based on demonstrated military power and would be put forward by a state that began a successful military expansion in Europe, openly and blatantly ignoring the basic norms of international law.
 And what would add diplomatic weight to this demand in subsequent negotiations with the West is that it was made in advance, before the invasion of Ukraine, and is, so to speak, a long-standing and well-founded position, the basis for further dialogue.
 This is an attempt, without a direct armed conflict with NATO, to regain at least partial control over the countries of NATO’s eastern flank.
 It was somewhere in this way that the expected rapid success of a large-scale invasion of Ukraine was closely woven in advance by her as one of the elements to ensure the implementation of strategic foreign policy objectives.

-However, it did not happen as desired.
-The failure of the Moscow blitzkrieg in Ukraine removed the requirement for NATO to “collect money” from the agenda today.
+However, it did not happen as expected.
+The failure of the Moscow blitzkrieg in Ukraine has removed the requirement for NATO to “collect money” from the agenda today.
 But this does not at all mean Moscow’s refusal to achieve the chosen strategic goal, and therefore the place and significance of the war against Ukraine in its global foreign policy plans.

 Be that as it may, but, as we see, the goals of the “SVO” in Ukraine remain unachieved by Moscow.